 Many farmers turn to bt corn, also called bt maize, to deter corn plant pests.
 But you don’t have to change out your field corn for genetically modified crops.
 There are some things you can do to keep the European corn borer population under control.

-Using beneficial species
+Using beneficial species to control corn borers

 To manage your corn borer infestation, you can try encouraging beneficial insects to take up residence near your sweet corn crop.
 These natural predators feed on ecb moth eggs, helping you keep the corn borer population from getting out of control.
 Some predators that can help rid your crop of corn borers are ladybugs and lacewings.

 Some other beneficial insects feed on the European corn borer larvae in its caterpillar stage.
 These insects that can help you out are stink bugs, spiders, and hoverfly larvae.

 Another approach is to use bacillus thuringiensis, a biological insecticide.
 This is an effective, quick-acting method for dealing with a European corn borer infestation.